Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 If the delegationApprover themself calls the DelegationManager.delegateToBySignature function, then they need to provide a [signature from the Restaker](https://github.com/Layr-Labs/eigenlayer-contracts/blob/mainnet/src/contracts/core/DelegationManager.sol#L157-L204).
 The approverSignatureAndExpiry input is ignored if the caller is themselves the delegationApprover.
 One potential drawback to this approach is the delegationApprover would pay the gas for the transaction.

 #### Generating approval signatures using eigenlayer-cli
-If you want to generate signatures for stakers using delegationApprover address, you can use eigelayer-cli (>= v0.10.8) to generate those.
+If you want to generate signatures for stakers using delegationApprover address, you can use eigenlayer-cli (>= v0.10.8) to generate those.
 Use the below command to generate
 ```bash
 eigenlayer operator get-delegation-approval \
   --ecdsa-private-key <delegation-approval-address-private-key> \